martinjrobins/diffsol/book/src/primer/electrical_circuits.md

 i_L = i_R + i_C
 \\]

-Thus we have a system of two differential equations and two algebraic equation that describe the evolution of the currents through the resistor, inductor, and capacitor, and the voltage across the resistor.
+Thus we have a system of two differential equations and two algebraic equation that describe the evolution of the currents through the resistor, inductor, and capacitor; and the voltage across the resistor.
 We can write these equations in the general form:

 \\[
 M \frac{d\mathbf{y}}{dt} = \mathbf{f}(\mathbf{y}, t)